 The Chrysalis upgrade is the most significant in IOTA’s history.
-Every single component of the protocol has been changed throughout Chrysalis phase 1 and 2, including all developer tools, libraries, and our wallet.
-When dealing with a project of this magnitude, the correct development processes, practices, and testing are critical.
-In particular, external validation of our development through audit.
+Every single component of the protocol has been changed throughout Chrysalis phases 1 and 2, including all developer tools, libraries, and our wallet.
+When dealing with a project of this magnitude, the correct development processes, practices, and testing are critical – in particular, external validation of our development through an audit.

 We have employed multiple external parties to audit all critical components of Chrysalis.
 The components of Chrysalis phase 1 were audited throughout the summer of 2020.
 Phase 2 audit commenced in January 2021.
 The following individual audits were performed for Chrysalis phase 2:

 - Firefly.
 A vertical audit was performed by F-Secure.
 A peripheral audit of wallet.rs, stronghold.rs, iota.rs, and crypto.rs was also performed, though not the main focus.

 - wallet.rs.
 Wallet.rs is a key component of the stack used by Firefly and exchanges.

 - Bee node software.

 Today we are publishing the report from our wallet software - Firefly.
 Note: the software was re-audited, after addressing the issues raised by F-Secure.

 Below are some brief notes on the items that are not marked as “Fixed” in the Firefly audit report: